AriFordsham/GHCWiki/burning-bridges-slowly.md

 ## Some historical remarks

 Many moons ago a similar generalization of the Prelude was considered.
 That time it was about, e.g., generalizing the type of `map` that was generalized to have the type that `fmap` has today.
-This proposal was consider to radical and was ultimately rejected.
+This proposal was consider too radical and was ultimately rejected.

 ## Links